 But instead what I found was that even if your capable of achieving that high a score, results can vary widely based on many factors, including the version of the test you end up taking.
 (The test varies every year, and there are two different versions of the test in each individual year.)

 The qualifying scores for Texas, 218 in 2013, have now reached the range where missing just one or two more questions can mean a vast difference in a total score.
-(At the upper end, missed questions are worth anywhere from 2-5 points, whereas in the mid-range they are only worth 0-2 points.)
+At the upper end, missed questions are worth anywhere from 2-5 points, whereas in the mid-range they are only worth 0-2 points.
+You might miss a question that’s worth 2 points, or you might miss a question that’s worth 5 points.
 This wide fluctuation in scores at the upper end means that it’s not easy to predict your PSAT score on the National Merit qualifying test from past PSAT scores or SAT scores.